HOME >> AMENDMENTS TO LOCAL RULES 2020

 Case management And Electronic Case Filing System -- CM/ECF

-The proposed revision moves former sections (h) Waiver of Service by Mail and (m) Access to CM/ECF by Non-Electronic Filing Users to sections (d) and (e) so that they are more prominently located in the rule.
+The amendment moves former sections (h) Waiver of Service by Mail and (m) Access to CM/ECF by Non-Electronic Filing Users to sections (d) and (e) to more prominently locate them in the rule.

-Relettered subsection (e)(2) clarifies that a pro se debtor’s election to receive electronic notice is not a waiver of service by mail; however, orders and notices served by the Court will not be served by mail.
+Re-lettered subsection (e)(2) clarifies that a pro se debtor’s election to receive electronic notice is not a waiver of service by mail; however, orders and notices served by the Court will not be served by mail on a pro se debtor who has elected to receive electronic notification.

-Relettered section (h) Retention of Original Papers is revised to require attorneys to retain signed originals of engagement and retainer agreements, including the contracts required by § 528(a)(1).
+Re-lettered section (h) Retention of Original Papers is revised to require attorneys to retain the written and fully executed contracts required of debt relief agencies by 11 U.S.C. § 528(a)(1) and § 528(a)(2).

 Notice to Creditors and Other Interested Parties (to be effective December 1, 2020)

-Current Federal Rule of Bankruptcy Procedure 2002(h) provides that the court may limit notice to creditors in Chapter 7 cases to those creditors who have filed claims.
-An amendment to Federal Rule of Bankruptcy Procedure 2002(h) goes into effect on December 1, 2020, that will similarly allow the court to limit notice to creditors in Chapter 12 and 13 cases.
-In addition, revised Rule 2002(h) distinguishes between voluntary and involuntary Chapter 7 cases and reflects the shortened time periods for filing claims under Rule 3002(c).
+Under current Federal Rule of Bankruptcy Procedure 2002(h), the Court may limit notice to creditors in Chapter 7 cases to those creditors who have filed claims.
+An amendment to Rule 2002(h) allows the Court to limit notice to creditors in Chapter 12 and 13 cases to those creditors who have filed claims.
+In addition, revised Rule 2002(h) distinguishes between voluntary and involuntary Chapter 7 cases and reflects the 2017 amendment to Rule 3002(c).
+Under Rule 3002(c), the deadline for filing proofs of claims in voluntary Chapter 7, Chapter 12, and Chapter 13 cases is 70 days after the order for relief; in involuntary Chapter 7 cases the deadline for filing proofs of claim is 90 days after the order for relief.

 Negative Notice Procedure

-The proposed revision to the Negative Notice Legend (1) simplifies the language and (2) eliminates the requirement for service by mail on the moving party’s attorney unless the moving party is not represented by an attorney.
+The amendment revises the Negative Notice Legend to (1) simplify the language and (2) eliminate the requirement for service by mail on the moving party’s attorney unless the moving party is not represented by an attorney.

 Attorneys -- Admission to Practice and Pro Hac Vice Admission

-The proposed revision clarifies that admission to practice in the Middle District is not required for an attorney to prepare and file a motion for payment of unclaimed funds.
-The title of the rule is also revised to make it easier to locate in the Local Rules' Table of Contents.
+The amendment clarifies that admission to practice in the Middle District is not required for an attorney to prepare and file a motion for payment of unclaimed funds.
+The title of the rule is also revised to include the words "Pro Hac Vice Admission" so that the Court's requirements for pro hac vice admission are more easily located in the Local Rules' Table of Contents.

 3002-1 Deadline for Filing Proofs of Claim in Reinstated Cases; Late-Filed Proofs of Claim